Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 - `expectedSecondsOverall`: the expected value of `secondsOverall` after calling `adjustSecondsToday`;

 The parameters `oldSecondsToday` and `oldSecondsOverall` are used to set the initial values of the respective variables of the project.
 After that, the function `adjustSecondsToday` is called.
-We then assert that the values of `secondsOverall` and `secondsToday` are changed according to the input.
+We then assert that the values of `secondsOverall` and `secondsToday` are changed according to the input by using the `Assertions.assertEquals` method:

-It's used `Assertions.assertEquals` to verify the values:

 ```java
 Assertions.assertEquals(expectedSecondsToday, project.getSecondsToday());